campanam/demultiplex/README.md

 Campana, M.G.
 2025. demultiplex_by_lane v.
 0.2.0.
 Available: https://github.com/campanam/demultiplex.

 ### Installation
-This script requires [Ruby](www.ruby-lang.org) and the [congenlib](https://github.com/campanam/congenlib) library.
+This script requires [Ruby](www.ruby-lang.org) and the [congenlib](https://github.com/campanam/congenlib) v. >= 0.3.0 library.
 Then download the `demultiplex.rb` script from this repository and place in a convenient location.
 You can make this program executable by running `chmod +x demultiplex.rb` and putting it in a location within your PATH.

 ### Usage:
 `ruby demultiplex_by_lane.rb [options]`